peytoncordero/DRI25/creating-simulations.md

 If the user rolls a six, tell them that they're a winner and get a prize.
 If they didn't roll a 6, display that they're a loser.

 <Secret>
-Create a new variable that stores a roll.
-Then, use an `if else` statement to generate a message:

 ```python
 r = die.roll()